JustinGOSSES/repo_data_experiment/README.md

   - True (based on seeing works like 'sample', 'demo', 'example' in org name or repo name)
   - False

+### Potential questions for Houston Data Viz Meetup Data Jam
+1. How would you quickly summarize how each of these organizations' open source presence?
+2. What repositories are most impactful for each organization?
+What metrics could you pick for 'impact'?
+3. What are dimensions you might use to group similar organizations across GitHub?
+For example, how would you find all the organizations that are apparently trying to do similar things with their open source presence as the National Security Administration?
+4. What organization is most similar to CMSgov and why?
+5. Make a visualization that summarizes for management the organization's open source presence in order to give them a quick overview of the ways the GitHub organization is used and benefits for individuals and organization?

+Or whatever you want to answer or try.

 ## Installation of Python virtual environment.

 Clone repository: